xlandscape/xOffFieldSoilRisk/README.md

 ## Acknowledgements
 See `README`s of individual building blocks for acknowledgements of these parts.
-We thank the PRZM model development team of Waterborne Environmental Inc., Marty Williams, Amy Ritter, Gerco Hoogeweg, J Mark Cheplick as well as Gerald Reinken (Bayer AG) for its consent to distribute WINPRZM together with XOffFieldSoil.
+We thank the PRZM model development team of Waterborne Environmental Inc., Marty Williams, Amy Ritter, Gerco Hoogeweg, J Mark Cheplick as well as Gerald Reinken (Bayer AG) for its consent to distribute WinPRZM together with XOffFieldSoil.